mreicher/MNThen/README.md

 ## Contact

-For more information or support, please contact mattreicher@protonmail.com
+For more information or support, please contact mattreicher@protonmail.com.
+See the project in action at [Minnesota Then](https://www.mnthen.com)